tharindu-perera/spring-tutorials/README.md

 ### Our Approach
 - Problem Solution based Step by Step Hands-on Learning
-- Practical, Real World Application Examples.
+- Practical, Real World com.Application Examples.
 - We use 80-20 Rule.
 We discuss 20% things used 80% of time in depth.
 We touch upon other things briefly equipping you with enough knowledge to find out more on your own.
 - We will be developing a demo application in the course, which could be reused in your projects, saving hours of your effort.
 - We love open source and therefore, All our code is open source too and available on Github.